 - Requested byes will be posted before Round 1 for players to verify their requests.

 - It’s important to send registration and bye requests by email to firstname.lastname@example.org.
-Do not contact HHCC staff members or Executives through our social media channels for this purpose.
-Once registered in a tournament, the assumption is that you will show up for each round unless you inform HHCC by email before pairings of an exception in your attendance.
+Do not contact HHCC staff members through our social media channels for this purpose.
+Once registered in a tournament, the assumption is that you will show up for each round unless you inform HHCC by email or before pairings of an exception in your attendance.
 We also do not have a phone number, do not call Hart House for inquiries about your status in the tournament; use the tournament email.